dominodatalab/domino-code-assist-docs/docs/loading-data/redshift.md

 ## Add a Redshift Data Source

-Before you can use the Low Code Assistant to access data from Redshift you'll need to add a suitable data source.
+Before you can use the Low Code Assistant (LCA) to access data from Redshift you'll need to add a suitable data source.
 Click the _Data_ option in the left-hand menu.
 Click the <span class="blue-button">+ Create a Data Source</span> button.

 <img class="screenshot" src="../../screenshots/redshift-create-data-source.png">